nithishdivakar/omnia_mea/_notes/06a05 Binary Tree from its Traversals.md

 > Given two integer arrays `preorder` and `inorder` where preorder is the preorder traversal of a binary tree and inorder is the inorder traversal of the same tree, construct and return the binary tree.

 ### Intuition
 The elements in preorder represents the roots where the inorder traversal needs to be bifurcated.
-Maintaining a index map of inorder to quickly map to position of any element will allow quickly building the tree recursively
+Maintaining a index map of inorder to quickly map to position of any element will allow quickly building the tree recursively.

 ### Code
 ```python